 A few more useful things you didn’t know you needed…

-- Thermometer: great for comparing the water temperature between each swim.
+- Thermometer: Check the water temperature of your swims.

 - Hot water bottle: What could be more snuggly than a hot water bottle under your coat after a swim?